PHart3/colimits-agda/README.md

 # Overview

   This Agda code accompanies our paper [Colimits in Homotopy Type Theory](https://phart3.github.io/colimits-paper.pdf).
   (The link points to the preprint.)
+It has been checked with Agda 2.6.3.

 # Organization